0-0017/DashChain/README.md

 	- Expanding the Coin class to track more than just circulation.

-	- Implement Storage and Logging functionality

 	- Enhancing network functionality for better peer-to-peer interaction.

+    - Implement AI For Smart Consensus & Self Healing